Best Meat, Cheese, and Charcuterie Plates In Memphis

 Loflin Yard downtown has a simple sausage and cheese platter that I’ve heard great things about, which comes with a tomato salad and tapenade for something different.
-I’m working on price info.

 Several more thoughts…

 There are other spots in town to do grab-n-go or make your own charcuterie plates, especially for the house cured meats.
 Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which is open inside the South Main Market at 409 S. Main.

 If your nearest Kroger has a Murray’s Cheese Shop inside, well, there’s no shame in grabbing some cheese from their $5 bins in a pinch.
 Just do not ever get the Morbier.
 Or if you do, DO NOT smell it.